-- 25 A. The purpose of my testimony is to provide information and context regarding the structure - and operations of community aggregation programs and to demonstrate that the City's plan - 27 meets the statutory requirements of R.I.
+A. The purpose of my testimony is to provide information and context regarding the structure 1 2 and operations of community aggregation programs and to demonstrate that the City's plan 3 meets the statutory requirements of R.I.
 Gen. Laws § 39-3-1.2 (the "Act").

-1 Q. Mr. Carr, the Act mandates that the aggregation program provide for "universal 2 access" to all applicable customers.
-Can you briefly explain how this plan achieves that 3 policy goal?
-4 A. Universal access requires that a municipal aggregation program be made available to all 5 customers within the municipality.
-Under the City's plan, all eligible customers in the City will 6 be enrolled in the program unless the customer previously contracted with a competitive supplier 7 or affirmatively opts out of the program.
-New customers moving into the City will initially be 8 placed on the utility's standard offer service and then will receive a notice informing them they 9 will be automatically enrolled in the program unless they opt out.
-The plan also allows customers 10 enrolled in the program to return to basic service at any time without penalty.
-Thus, every 11 consumer in the tariff classes listed in the plan will have access to the competitive supply market 12 through the aggregation program without reference to credit ratings, payment history, or other 13 potentially discriminatory factors.
-14 15 Q. The Act also requires there to be "equitable treatment" of the classes of customers who 16 participate in the program.
-How is that going to be achieved?
-17 A. Each class of customer will have the opportunity to participate in the aggregation program.
-18 There are no limitations on the number of participants in each class nor will any class of 19 customer be given preferential treatment.
-Equitable treatment of all customer classes does not 20 mean that all customer classes must be treated equally but that customers that are similarly 21 situated must be treated equitably.
-The City's plan allows for varied pricing, terms and 22 conditions for different customer classes and appropriately takes into account the different 23 characteristics of each customer class.
-24
+4 5 O. The Act mandates that the aggregation program provide for "universal access" to all applicable customers.
+Can you briefly explain how this plan achieves that policy goal?
+6 7 A. Universal access requires that a municipal aggregation program be made available to all 8 customers within the municipality.
+Under the City's plan, all eligible customers in the City will 9 be enrolled in the program unless the customer previously contracted with a competitive supplier 10 or affirmatively opts out of the program.
+New customers moving into the City will initially be 11 placed on the utility's standard offer service and then will receive a notice informing them they will be automatically enrolled in the program unless they opt out.
+The plan also allows customers 12 13 enrolled in the program to return to basic service at any time without penalty.
+Any resident who 14 opts out or is initially taking supply service may enter the program through making an 15 affirmative election to join.
+16 17 Thus, every consumer in the tariff classes listed in the plan will have access to the competitive 18 supply market through the aggregation program without reference to credit ratings, payment 19 history, or other potentially discriminatory factors.